mexcdevelop/apidocs/source/index.html.md

 - **GET** ```/api/v3/allOrders```

-Get all account orders; active, cancelled or completed
+Get all account orders including active, cancelled or completed orders(the query period is the latest 24 hours by default).
+You can query a maximum of the latest 7 days.

 Parameters: